miketheredherring/django-hats/README.md

 class ProtectedGeneticFiles(RoleRequiredMixin, TemplateView):
-    # Works with existing Django PermissionRequiredMixin
+    # Works with existing Django `PermissionRequiredMixin`
     permission_required = ('change_subject', 'change_specimen')
     role_required = (GeneticCounselor, Scientist)
     template_name = 'template.html'
 ```

+## Templates

 Checking roles in the template like permissions:
+**NOTE**: This is the reccomended way to check for roles in the template

 settings.py
 ```